bmitra-msft/bmitra-msft.github.io/_posts/2017-05-29-sail-for-timmy.md

 <br/>&nbsp;
 </p>

 Deep down I truly believe that if I hadn't taken that first flight from Seattle to Quito in 2012, I wouldn't be taking part in this race.
-It is fair to say that life is full beautiful coincidences that I now get to represent the “Visit Seattle” crew to race towards South America.
-As the smallest token of gratitude, it is only befitting that I should use this opportunity to raise awareness and support for Timmy's mission in the continent to make basic health care available to those who need it the most.
+It is fair to say that life is full of beautiful coincidences that I now get to represent the “Visit Seattle” crew to race towards South America.
+It is only befitting that I use this opportunity to raise awareness and support for Timmy's mission in the continent to make basic health care available to those who need it the most.
 I have setup a [CrowdRise page](https://www.crowdrise.com/sail4timmy) which I sincerely encourage you to visit and make whatever small donation you can.
-100% of all the money raised goes to [Timmy Global Health](http://timmyglobalhealth.org) (and NONE to fund my race).
+100% of all the money raised will go to [Timmy Global Health](http://timmyglobalhealth.org) directly (and NONE to fund my race).

 >
 > [https://www.crowdrise.com/sail4timmy](https://www.crowdrise.com/sail4timmy)
 >

-With that I look forward to those of you from my Ecuadorian family who are planning to come see me off at the race start in Liverpool, and the rest of you I hope to see again November this year in Ecuador.
+With that said, I look forward to those of you from my Ecuadorian family who are planning to come see me off at the race start in Liverpool.
+And the rest of you I hope to see again in November of this year in Ecuador.

 May the wind always fill your sails!